 - Don’t eat anything new the day before your race.
 Save the lobster mac-n-cheese and garlic frites for later and pack something easy on the stomach for your pre-race meal.
-Alaska Airlines offers a healthy fruit and cheese plate and a vegan, kosher and gluten-free Mediterranean tapas snack pack.
+Alaska Airlines offers a healthy fruit and cheese plate and other fresh, local food choices on board.

 - Drink lots of water on your flights.
 Flying dehydrates and can leave you depleted.
 Many suggest eight ounces of water for every hour in the air.

 - Pack comfy shoes along with your running shoes.
-Walking around the vineyards in sandals will be much easier on the blistered heels and sore toes.
+Walking around in sandals will be much easier on the blistered heels and sore toes.